Panettone and Pandoro Flavor, a gourmet revival!

-Long associated with the holiday season, panettone and pandoro are now enjoying a surge in popularity that extends well beyond Christmas.
-These iconic Italian pastries have become staples in bakeries and patisseries, driven by innovative flavors, the creativity of chefs, and growing visibility on social media.
+Traditionally associated with end-of-year festivities, panettone and pandoro are now experiencing a significant surge in popularity well beyond the Christmas season.
+These iconic Italian pastries are establishing themselves as benchmarks in the bakery and pastry industry, driven by flavor innovation, chef creativity, and increasing visibility on social media.

 Panettone, pandoro, what's the difference?

-Originally from Milan, panettone is distinguished by its light brioche-like texture and generous size.
-Traditionally enriched with candied fruit or dried fruit, it develops a complex aromatic profile combining brioche, butter, citrus, dried fruit, and sometimes slightly alcoholic notes resulting from the long fermentation process.
+Originating from Milan, the panettone is distinguished by its airy brioche-like texture and rich profile.
+Traditionally enriched with candied or dried fruits, it develops a complex flavor profile combining brioche, butter, citrus, dried fruits, and sometimes subtle alcoholic notes resulting from its long fermentation.

-Pandoro, a specialty from Verona, takes a more refined approach.
-Recognizable by its star shape and sprinkling of ice cream sugar, it offers a sweeter, more comforting profile, dominated by notes of brioche, butter, biscuit, and caramel, which are highly appreciated for their roundness and naturalness.
+The pandoro, a specialty from Verona, adopts a more refined approach.
+Recognizable by its star shape and dusting of powdered sugar, it offers a softer and more comforting profile, dominated by notes of brioche, butter, biscuit, and caramel, highly valued for their well-rounded and natural characteristics.

 A trend amplified by social media

-Panettone and pandoro remain staples of Italian food culture.
+Panettone and pandoro remain pillars of Italian food culture.
 Over 95% of Italians consume at least one of these two products at least once a year, confirming their status as essential holiday classics.

 Source: AstraRicerche survey for the Italian Union of Food.

-Digital visibility plays a key role in the revival of these products.
-Mentions of the word panettone on social media are 40 times higher in December than during the rest of the year, illustrating a strong seasonal effect but also an ability to generate engagement and desirability.
+Digital visibility plays a key role in the resurgence of these products.
+Mentions of the word panettone on social media are 40 times higher in December compared to the rest of the year, illustrating a strong seasonal effect, but also an ability to generate engagement and desirability.

 Source: Tastewise, USA & France, 2025.